ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

 ::

     tensorflow >= 2.0
-    hoomd-blue >= 2.5.2
+    hoomd >= 2.5.2
-    tbb-devel (only for hoomd-blue 2.8 and above if installed with conda)
+    tbb-devel (only for hoomd 2.8 and above if installed with conda)

-tbb-devel is required for hoomd-blue 2.8 or above when using the hoomd-blue conda release.
-It is not automatically installed when installing hoomd-blue, so use ``conda install -c conda-forge tbb-devel`` to install.
-The Tensorflow version should be any Tensorflow 2 release.
+tbb-devel is required for HOOMD-blue 2.8 or above when using the HOOMD-blue conda release.
+It is not automatically installed when installing HOOMD-blue, so use ``conda install -c conda-forge tbb-devel`` to install.
+The TensorFlow version should be any TensorFlow 2 release.
 It is recommended you install via pip:

 .. code:: bash